shinyquagsire23/SaltyNX/README.md

 | Tokyo Mirage Session #FE Encore | all | 32-bit game, not supported |
 | YouTube | all | Unknown |

-Titles other than 32-bit are added to exceptions.txt which is treated as Black list, 32-bit games are ignored by default
+Titles other than 32-bit are added to exceptions.txt which is treated as Black list, you can find it in root of repo.
+SaltyNX reads it from SaltySD folder.
+32-bit games are ignored by default.